jjcreator/memory-game/README.md

 # Memory game

 My take on the classic tiles memory game.
 This one has a timer built in, so you have to be fast!
-3 levels of difficulty, 3 different tilesets, so that you do not get bored right away.
+3 levels of difficulty, 3 different tilesets, so that you don't get bored right away.
 Music and sound effects (optional).

 [![dorianwilczynski.pl](/memory.png)](https://jjcreator.github.io/Memory-Game/)